bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/tosource.md

 -   [`RegExp.prototype.toSource()`](../regexp/tosource) — [`RegExp`](../regexp) object.
 -   [`String.prototype.toSource()`](../string/tosource) — [`String`](../string) object.
 -   [`Symbol.prototype.toSource()`](../symbol/tosource) — [`Symbol`](../symbol) object.
--   `Math.toSource()` — Returns the String "Math".
+-   `Math.toSource()` — Returns the String “Math”.

 ### Limitations on cyclical objects

 In the case of objects that contain references to themselves, e.g. a cyclically linked list or a tree that can be traversed both ways, `toSource()` will not recreate the self-reference, as of Firefox 24.
 For example:

     var obj1 = {};
     var obj2 = { a: obj1 };